Raise your web host expectations here

 Bottom line: In choosing a Web host, look for demonstrated competence as measured by uptime and user-oriented support information.

-The absolutely best Web hosting I have ever used is ICDSoft--I started with them in 2006 and still use ICDSoft today for my Web site hosting.
+The absolutely best Web hosting I have ever used is ICDSoft--I started with them in 2006 and still use ICDSoft today.
 Most highly recommended!